-As a centre for international negotiations, Geneva attracts a large number of heads of State and Government, ministers, dignitaries and experts who come to exchange views, examine priorities and elaborate strategies.
-Such interaction and information sharing are important in the formulation of integrated, inclusive and innovative policies to address the inter-related dimensions of peace, security and development.
+As a centre for international negotiations, Geneva attracts a large number of Heads of State and Government, ministers, dignitaries and experts who meet in Geneva to negotiate, exchange views, examine priorities, elaborate strategies and shape the international agenda.
+Such interaction and information sharing are important in the formulation of integrated, inclusive and innovative policies to address the inter-related dimensions of peace, rights and well-being.

-In his capacity as the Secretary-General’s representative and in support of his efforts, the Director-General meets with high-level political representatives in order to promote the Organization’s priorities and share information.
-Through these exchanges and in facilitating contacts, he contributes to the wider multilateral efforts of the Organization.
+In his capacity as the Secretary-General’s representative, the Director-General meets with high-level political representatives in order to promote the Organization’s priorities and share information.
+Through these exchanges and by facilitating contacts, he contributes to the wider multilateral efforts of the Organization.